ARBML/MetRec/README.md

 ## Online Demo

-The model can be tested on the browser using the following [demo](https://zaidalyafeai.github.io/ARBML/Interfaces/Website/ArabicPoemMeterClassification/index.html).
+A "smaller" model can be tested on the browser using the following [demo](https://zaidalyafeai.github.io/ARBML/Interfaces/Website/ArabicPoemMeterClassification/index.html).

 ## License